 - How old are your children?

-Some breeds are usually more child-loving than others.
+Some breeds are more tolerant of children than others.

 A dog needs a lot of run-out, attention, and care.
-Dogs with special care needs, like the ones with long fur or intelligent ones, need more time.
+Dogs with special care needs, like the ones with long fur or intelligent ones, need more time and effort.

 - Who takes responsibility?
 Can aunts and uncles help out sometimes?
 Are the children old enough to carry some of this responsibility?

-Before you decide on a dog, you should see how many capacities you have on many shoulders.
+Before you decide on a dog, you should see how many people are willing to commit.

 - Are there members of the family with allergies?